 7. Exterior details

-Once you’ve chosen a garden room, position outdoor lights and planting to show off and frame it.
-You may also want to factor in a decked area.
+Once you’ve chosen a garden room, position outdoor lights and plants to show off and frame it.
+You may also want to factor in decking – check out our amazing decking ideas for inspiration.

 Should you choose a modular or bespoke garden room?